jstnck/sports-analytics-pipeline/README.md

-BBALL Scraper
+Sports Analytics Pipeline

-This project scrapes data about the NBA from ESPN.com.
-It is the firt part of a larger project to use basketball for creating data science and data engineering portolio.
+This application ingests data about NBA games from ESPN.
+It is the first step of a large data analytics pipeline.

-This is the data ingestion section - using python to scrape data on games, schedules, players, teams, etc.
+This is the data ingestion section - using python to consume from the ESPN public API, or web-scrape data on games, schedules, players, teams, etc.

-This data will then be stored in a duckdb database for further analysis.
+NBA data will then be minimally transformed and saved in the staging layer of a DuckDB database

 ## Development